 Antibiotics to prevent endocarditis

 In some cases, the disorder is mild and causes no symptoms.
 If you develop symptoms they tend to become gradually worse over the years.
 However, the speed of decline can vary.
 It often takes years for symptoms to become serious.
-Medication can ease symptoms but cannot reverse a stenosed (narrowed) valve.
-Surgical treatments have greatly improved the outlook for most people with more severe stenosis.
+Medication can ease symptoms but cannot reverse a narrowed (stenosed) valve.
+Surgical treatments have greatly improved the outlook (prognosis) for most people with more severe stenosis.
 Surgery has a very good success rate.
 However, as with all surgical procedures and operations, there is some risk involved when you have surgery.
 Complications due to surgery occur in a small number of cases.

 Did you find this information useful?